top of page

 Assessment FOR learning includes:

-• Practice questions
+• Practice questions - reinforcing knowledge

-• Fill in the blank workbooks
+• Fill in the blank workbooks - work at your own pace

 • H5P exercises in your Moodle shell

-• Instructor check-ins
+• Instructor check-ins - this is constant and ongoing

 In our esthetics classroom, I use pop quizzes before every quiz or test so you are never surprised.
 This helps clarify exactly what you need to know, especially when you are learning complex topics like:

-• Treatment steps
+• Treatment protocol steps

 • Hand placement & pressure

 💆♀️Why this matters: It reduces anxiety and helps you stay on track instead of feeling overwhelmed.
+It reinforces what you already know without second-guessing yourself when you're under stress.

 3. Assessment AS Learning (Self-Assessment)